personalrobotics/ada/README.md

 # Ada
-Ada (or Autonomous Dextrous ... a?) is a package for controlling the Mico robot arm through the Personal Robotics pipeline.
+Ada (or Autonomous Dextrous Arm) is a package for controlling the Mico robot arm through the Personal Robotics pipeline.
 It is a high-level package, pulling from ROS, OpenRAVE, and other lower-level parts of the system.
 At the highest level, it provides scripts for controlling the robot, planning trajectories, finding inverse kinematics solutions, and more.

 # Installing The full software pipeline in ROS indigo and 14.04